valtix-security/terraform-provider-valtix/docs/resources/certificate.md

 # Resource: valtix_certificate
-Manages certificates that are presented to the end user when they access valtix gw proxy
+Manages certificates that are presented to the end user when they access Valtix Gateway

 ## Example Usage